Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ![](./img/overview/pyramid-construction.jpeg    ) <!-- .element: class="fragment" -->

 Notes:
-this is a picture of the white house being built CLICK and of course the pyramids.
+This is a picture of the white house being built CLICK and of course the pyramids.

-Together, we can build anything - this is the power of contracts!
-Contracts are promises that, thanks to their backing, are as powerful as the government itself.
-And as long as the government fairly and reliably enforces them, we can get really far.
+Both are impressive works of human coordination.
+But to the workers they are much different.
+The construction crew building the white house was engaged in voluntary coordination through employment and they were probably excited about their new government too.
+The slaves building the pyramid, are engaged in forced coordination, and when they die, their corpses won't even make it in the pyramid, they'll just get thrown out in the desert.

+Our in this module is to design systems of coordination that make it likely and easy for voluntary coordination so that it is not necessary or desireable to resort to forced coordination.

 ---v